Chronic Diarrhea Treatment in Wichita, KS

 Treatment for Diarrhea in Wichita

 Staying hydrated is important when suffering from diarrhea.
 Drinking plenty of water and other fluids such as sports drinks, broth, or flavored water are options as well.
-If a person is experiencing severe symptoms and visit a doctor, the doctor may try a few tests to determine the cause of diarrhea.
+If a person is experiencing severe symptoms and visit a gastroenterologist, the gastroenterologist may try a few tests to determine the cause of diarrhea.

 - Blood Test